 - "If you find yourself having to go to a web team to find out what customers are doing online, your marketing team to understand the impact on sales your best customers have, and your email marketing provider to understand which of your customers actually respond to email offers, you lack the fundamentals to be able to succeed with your CRM program," says John Bastone, global product marketing manager for SAS' Customer Intelligence Solutions.

-- "If a company finds that it is 'hacking' its existing solution to make it do something it wasn't designed to do, or putting off important initiatives because the CRM system can't support them, it's time to start looking for a CRM alternative," says Dave Raffaele, executive director of solution architecture at customer intelligence software vendor Quaero.
+- "If a company finds that it is 'hacking' its existing solution to make it do something it wasn't designed to do, or putting off important initiatives because the system can't support them, it's time to start looking for an alternative," says Dave Raffaele, executive director of solution architecture at customer intelligence software vendor Quaero.

 - "If your CRM software doesn't have customer intelligence and analytics at its core, it's time to upgrade," says Scott Ortiz, executive director of product management at CSG Systems.

-- "If your existing CRM software doesn't integrate with other systems like email or accounting, it's time to upgrade," says Raju Vegesna, evangelist at business application developer Zoho, which provides the online CRM app Zoho CRM.
+- "If your existing application doesn't easily integrate with other systems like email or accounting, it's time to upgrade," says Raju Vegesna, evangelist at business application developer Zoho, which provides the online app Zoho CRM.

-- "If your existing customer management system is not customizable enough to accommodate your company's growth, it's time for an upgrade," adds Vegesna.
+- "If your existing customer management system lacks essential CRM capabilities and is not customizable enough to accommodate your company's growth, it's time for an upgrade," adds Vegesna.

 - "If a business is having a hard time tracking customer data centrally, then they need to upgrade quickly.
 Many businesses lose vital customer data because it is not safeguarded in a company database and centrally managed," says Todd Simons, senior director of technology at FranklinCovey Products.